 Voter model on the adaptive SBM

 In January 2016, Laurent Hébert-Dufrense, Antoine Allard, Pierre-André Noël, Eric Libby and I got together for a SFI working group, to investigate competitor dynamics on networks.
 Our starting point was the connection between voter models and the Moran process, and, more generally, questions about the political arena and biology.
-Our answers are now available in a Scientific Reports paper titled “Strategic tradeoffs in competitor dynamics on adaptive networks”.
+Our results are now available in a Scientific Reports paper titled “Strategic tradeoffs in competitor dynamics on adaptive networks”.